Activist Tips from Words of Choice

 - Knit condom amulets.

-- Make a Flip film for YouTube about your reproductive rights & the obstacles to free exercise of them.
+- Make a video for YouTube about your reproductive rights & the obstacles to free exercise of them.

 - Write letters to the new justices on the Supreme Court about the need for abortion.

 - Post the pro-choice prayers created by FaithAloud.